 2. The Sector Is So Big It’s Hard to Navigate

 The service sector is massive, covering a wide range of industries, each with their own set of moving parts.
-In some ways, saying that you’re investing in service stocks is nearly as vague as saying that you’re investing in stocks in general.
+In some ways, saying that you’re investing in service stocks is nearly as vague as saying that you’re investing the stock market in general.

 Considering this, there are so many options in the sector that the sector itself can be difficult for the novice to navigate.
-As such, you may find it difficult to pin down stocks within the sector that are a good fit for your portfolio without extensive research.
+As such, you may find it difficult to pin down stock picks within the sector that are a good fit for your portfolio without extensive research.

 3. Educating Yourself on the Entire Sector Is Difficult